-In this paper we present a performance analysis of 142 the paper of Smith et al. [1], and show it to be in-143 ferior to all previously known methods.
-Why the 144 previous paper was accepted without this analysis 145 is beyond me.
-146
+In this paper we present a performance analysis of the paper of Smith et al. [1], and show it to be inferior to all previously known methods.
+Why the previous paper was accepted without this analysis is beyond me.

 [1] Smith, L and Jones, C. "The frobnicatable foo filter, a fundamental contribution to human knowledge".
 Nature 381(12), 1-213.